openlilylib/oll-core/py/VBCL.md

 &nbsp;&nbsp;>

 #### Lists
 Arbitrary lists can be specified.
 Note that list items will be parsed as strings.
 If numerical types are needed that is up to the program calling the parser to do.
+List entries consists of a name followed by a ':' followed by the list start marker '[.
+There is one list item per line, which must be indented with whitespace.
+The list end marker is ']' on a separate line, indented by whitespace.
+List items are text of arbitrary length, on a single line.

 >name: [